 Liver resection, or surgery, involves the surgical removal of liver tumors.
 Depending on the size and location of your liver tumor, your liver surgeon may recommend traditional liver resection over minimally invasive liver surgery.

 At Henry Ford, we are one of the country’s largest and most experienced liver disease centers.
 Our expert team provides advanced, comprehensive care for even the most complex liver tumors before, during and after liver resection.
 That care includes:

 - Highly skilled surgeons: We have five full-time liver surgeons who have gone through advanced fellowship training in liver transplant surgery.
 (Liver transplant is often recommended if your tumor can’t be removed with liver resection.)
 Learn more about our liver transplant program.

 - Leaders in minimally invasive liver surgery: We performed the first successful laparoscopic (liver resection via four to five small keyhole incisions in the abdomen) and robot-assisted major liver resections in Michigan.

-- Advanced, comprehensive cancer care: We offer comprehensive, advanced liver cancer care through Josephine Ford Cancer Institute (JFCI), one of the largest adult cancer centers in Michigan.
-Our cancer specialists travel all over the world to train other physicians in procedures pioneered at JFCI, including robotic and minimally invasive surgery.
+- Advanced, comprehensive cancer care: We offer comprehensive, advanced liver cancer care through Henry Ford Cancer Institute (HFCI), one of the largest adult cancer centers in Michigan.
+Our cancer specialists travel all over the world to train other physicians in procedures pioneered at HFCI, including robotic and minimally invasive surgery.